-The members of the Committee are the Head of Student Services, the Head of Academic Services, the Chief Financial Officer, and three students delegated by the Student Union.
+The members of the Committee are the Head of Student Services, the relevant Heads of undergraduate, postgraduate, or research programmes, the Chief Financial Officer, and three students delegated by the Student Union.
 The Committee is chaired by the Head of Student Services.

-2.3.5 Credit Transfer Committee
+Credit Transfer Committee